pbv-public/fastify-firestore-service/docs/api.md

 * If you want to have one API call another, see the `callAPI()` helper method.
 * If you want to have your API redirect to a web application and optionally pass some information in a cookie, see the `redirectToWebApp()` helper method.

+## Sentry Context
+By default, query parameter, path parameter and body parameters are included as context for reports to Sentry.
+To disable this, set `MAY_SHARE_INPUTS_WITH_SENTRY` to false.
+Note that headers are _not_ included by default.
+You can override what's included by overriding the `getInputsToTrackWithSentry()` method.

 # Niche Concepts